bavc/bavc-resources/docs/Technical Documentation/Scripts.md

 ### Removing Barcodes

-Rename can very easily remove barcodes from files names.
+`rename` can very easily remove barcodes from files names.
 However, it's **very dangerous** because you can easily mangle files names with this command.

   * First, you need to make sure you remove all hidden files from the working directory.
   * `cd` into whatever directory you want to rename the files in